cytoscape/cytoscape-manual/docs/Annotations.md

 ![](_static/images/Annotations/add_menu.png)

-### Shape, Bounded Text, Image
+### Shape, Bounded Text, Image, Text
 1. Click the button for shape, bounded text or image annotation.
 2. Click the general location on the network canvas where the annotation should be placed.
+The annotation will appear on the canvas.
-3. A dialog will appear that allows editing of the annotation properties.
-These properties can be edited again after the annotation is created.
+3. The annotation properties can be edited in the **Appearance** tab in the **Annotations** panel.
+The properties can be edited again after the annotation is created by selecting the annotation.
-4. Click the **OK** button in the dialog.
-5. The annotation will appear on the canvas.
-6. The mouse cursor is automatically moved to the canvas and the annotation is in resize mode.
-7. Move the mouse cursor to resize the annotation.
+4. To resize the annotation, click on one of the resize handles and move the mouse cursor to resize the annotation.
 The annotation can be resized again later.
-8. Click the mouse again to stop resizing.
+5. Click the mouse again to stop resizing.

-### Text
-1. Click the button for text annotation.
-2. Click the general location on the network canvas where the annotation should be placed.
-3. A dialog will appear that allows editing of the text.
-4. Click the **OK** button in the dialog.
-5. The annotation will appear on the canvas.

 ### Arrow
-1. Creating an arrow annotation requires there to be at least one other annotation on the network canvas.
+Creating an arrow annotation requires there to be at least one other annotation on the network canvas.
-2. Click the button for arrow annotation.
+1. Click the button for arrow annotation.
-3. Click on an annotation on the canvas, this will be the source annotation.
+2. Click on an existing annotation on the canvas; this will be the source annotation.
-4. Click on another annotation on the canvas or a node, this will be the destination.
+4. Click on another annotation on the canvas or a node; this will be the destination.
 5. An arrow annotation appears connecting the source and destination.
+6. The arrow properties can be edited in the **Appearance** tab in the **Annotations** panel to select start and end arrow head, color etc.

 ## Selecting Annotations